jo-walker/e-commerce/README.md

 // Start the server
 "npm start"

 This command starts the server for the project.
-Replace `npm start` with the appropriate command if using a different server setup.

 5. Launch the website:
 Open a web browser and enter the URL where the LIVE server is running (e.g., `http://localhost:3000`).